danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.getAppConfig.html" name="help.getAppConfig">Get app-specific configuration, see client configuration for more info on the result: help.getAppConfig</a>

+* <a href="account.getAutoSaveSettings.html" name="account.getAutoSaveSettings">Get autosave settings: account.getAutoSaveSettings</a>

-* <a href="messages.getEmojiKeywordsDifference.html" name="messages.getEmojiKeywordsDifference">Get changed emoji keywords: messages.getEmojiKeywordsDifference</a>
+* <a href="messages.getEmojiKeywordsDifference.html" name="messages.getEmojiKeywordsDifference">Get changed emoji keywords »: messages.getEmojiKeywordsDifference</a>

 * <a href="help.getAppChangelog.html" name="help.getAppChangelog">Get changelog of current app.  : help.getAppChangelog</a>